jmdez20/Mixed-messages/README.md

 # Bible Verse Generator 🙏📖

 A simple random Bible verse generator built using JavaScript, HTML, and CSS.
-Inspired by Proverbs.
+I used the book of Proverbs to list multiple verses

 ## Features

 - 🛐 Random verse with every click
-- 🎨 Clean and aesthetic design
+- 😁👍🏽 Clean and aesthetic design
 - 🖱️ Interactive button

 ## How to Run